nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 enabled = true
 ```

 Save, exit and restart your gateway.
+Now it is a post-smooshed exit gateway.

-All information about your network requester connected to your gateway is in `/home/user/.nym/gateways/snus/config/network_requester_config.toml`.
+All information about network requester part of your exit gateway is in `/home/user/.nym/gateways/snus/config/network_requester_config.toml`.

 To read more about the configuration like whitelisted outbound requesters in `allowed.list` and other useful information, see the page [*Network Requester Whitelist*](network-requester-setup.md#using-your-network-requester).